-The answer is, it is tough to predict.
-Sometimes eliminating the DC by this amount is enough to help things.
+The answer is, the DC-related issues return.
+Sometimes eliminating the DC by these methods is enough to help things.
 But with modern appliances using more advanced electronics, high energy-consuming devices (believe it or not, even high wattage hair dryers) might create scenarios where the DC voltage exceeds these levels by a sufficient magnitude to cause problems.

 Where does this DC come from?
 Imagine a sine waveform in which one cycle is truncated by sudden application of a load (such as a refrigerator or hair dryer turning on somewhere in the residence).
 This can create a DC offset.
 There are other ways it can be introduced, but this model serves as a good representation of what could happen, especially in homes with ring wiring or long wire lengths between the mains panel and the receptacle where your audio equipment is plugged in.